michaeljs1990/lucy/README.md

 lucy
 ====

-Lucy sets out to be a simplistic router in go that provides you everything you need in a base router.
+Lucy sets out to be a simplistic router written in Go that provides you everything you need in a base router.

-###Example Use
+### Example Use

 Below is an example of how you can use the easy param service to get params that you have defined and pass them into your http.Handler function.